-Not only are we the experts at machining these materials, but we’re also sourcing and selection specialists.
+Not only are we the experts at machining these high-performance plastic materials, but we are also referred to as a sourcing and selection specialists.

-If you don’t know G-10 from G-11, or the wear-resistance levels of Nylatron®, or the maximum temperature range of Polysulfone… Well, we certainly do.
-We’ve been assisting in Material Selection for our Customers for years.
-And if you do know all of these things, then you can trust us to machine your parts, with the material you need, with the quality you’d expect.
+If you do not know G-10 from G-11, or the wear-resistance levels of Nylatron®, or the maximum temperature range of Polysulfone… Not to worry because we certainly do.
+We have been assisting in Material Selection for our customers for more than thirty-five years.
+However, if you do know all the characteristics of high-performance polymers, then you can trust Tamshell to machine your precision components or parts with the material you need and the quality you would expect.

-There’s no doubt in our minds that plastics continue to prove their never-ending value.
+There is no doubt in our minds that high-performance plastics continue to prove their never-ending value.
 The continual innovations and improvements in polymers have allowed all industries to manufacture goods that are lighter in weight, can withstand extreme temperatures, provide maximum fluid control, and allow for structural and bearing and wear all at a lower cost than their heavy metallic counterparts.
-We’re ‘Experts’ with plastics because we have carefully followed the trends, gone through the trials, and know what works and what doesn’t for just about any application.
-Over 35 years in the plastic fabrication business has given us the means to do so.
+We are “Experts” with plastics because we have carefully followed the trends, go through the trials, and know what works and what does not for just about any application.
+Moreover having 35 years in the CNC precision plastic fabrication business has given us the means to do so.

 Common plastic materials are: ABS, Acetal, Acrylic, Celazole®, Delrin®, Duratron®, Ertalyte®, Fluorosint®, FR4/G10, G11, HDPE, Ketron®, Kydex®, Kynar®, LDPE, Lexan®, Noryl™, Nylatron®, Nylon, PCTFE, PEEK, PEI, PET, Polycarbonate (PC), Polyethylene (PE), Polypropylene (PP), Polystyrene (PS), PPSU, PSU, PTFE, PVC, PVDF, Radel®, Rulon®, TECAPEEK™, TECASINT™ PI, TECATOR™ PAI, TECATRON™, Teflon®, Tefzel®, Torlon® PAI, UHMW, Ultem®, Vespel® PA, Zytel®